SHARP-EATMAN

 Before 2018, the bees featured on this page were classified for decades as Tetraloniella, a genus coined by the American entomologist William Harris Ashmead in 1899.

-In 2001, the entomologist Walter Laberge undertook a comprehensive study of Tetraloniella.
+In 2001, entomologist Walter Laberge undertook a comprehensive study of Tetraloniella.
 For this work, titled "Revision of the bees of the genus Tetraloniella in the New World,” LaBerge examined 6,504 specimens of Tetraloniella, boiling them down to 35 distinct species, which he described in painstaking detail.
-Among them were Tetraloniella eriocarpi, Tetraloniela wilmattae and Tetraloniella panenalbata.
+Among them were Tetraloniella eriocarpi, Tetraloniela wilmattae and Tetraloniella panenalbata. shown on this page.

-LaBerge's description of the genus Tetraloniella is still helpful today -- it accurately characterizes all of the long-horned bees featured below.
+LaBerge's description of the genus Tetraloniella is still helpful today -- it accurately characterizes all of the longhorn bees featured below.

-Laberge characteried Tetraloniella as follows: They are small to moderate-sized bees that superficially resemble long-horned bees of the genus Melissodes.
+Laberge characterized Tetraloniella as follows: They are small to moderate-sized bees that superficially resemble longhorn bees of the genus Melissodes.
 The abdomens of Tetraloniella are often banded by pale hairs.
 Females usually have dense, and sometimes feathery, pollen-collecting (scopal) hairs on their hind legs.
 Males have long antennae, and yellow or pale markings on the mandibles.
-The male's clypeus and labrum (the mouthparts situated above and between the mandibles) are also pale or yellow.
-Some males have toothlike projections on either side of the sixth segment (T6) of their abdomens.
+The male's clypeus and labrum (the mouthparts situated above and between the mandibles) are pale or yellow.
+Some males have toothlike projections on either side of the sixth segment (T6) of the abdomens.

 Renaming of the genus Tetraloniella

-In 2018, entomologists Dorchin et al. described the classification system for Eucerini as sprawling and messy, and they recommended a rehaul.
+In 2018, entomologists Dorchin et al. described the classification system for Eucerini (the longhorn bee tribe) as sprawling and messy, and they recommended a rehaul.
 Dorchin et al. proposed, among other changes, that bees occupying the genus Tetraloniella be resituated in the genus Eucera.
 New World Tetraloniella like those shown on this guide page were reclassified as Eucera (Xenoglossodes).
+This is the nomenclature that has been adopted on this page.

 A male Eucera fasciatella